jsvensson/octopress/source/_posts/2012-09-17-from-the-ashes.markdown

 ## Guts & Gears ##

-I'm now running this blog on [Jekyll](http://jekyllrb.com/).
+I'm now running this blog on [Octopress](http://octopress.org/), a blogging framework based on [Jekyll](http://jekyllrb.com/).
 After many a year on [WordPress](http://wordpress.org/) I decided that a static page solution was more fitting for my needs -- there are zero security holes if there's absolutely nothing dynamic about it.
 Sometimes you don't need any moving parts.

 WordPress is perfectly fine for blogging, but I started getting annoyed at seeing "new version available" every time I logged in (no, I don't log in very frequently) and felt I had to start the session by upgrading in case of security holes.
 And naturally I had to upgrade plugins as well.